yanaliu/2048/README.md

 # 2048
-the first version
-this is a 2048 game
+this is the first version of my 2048 game.